 FOR EITHER BLENDER

 We prefer using mostly frozen fruit, such as bananas, to make rich and creamy Blendtec and Vitamix ice cream recipes like these.
 Also, many of our community members want to create the SAME texture as store-bought ice cream.
 You can do this by adding your blend to an ice cream maker and following it’s instructions.
 You can ALSO add your blend to a freezer safe container, place in freezer and stir every half an hour.
 (This is recommended for recipes that are mostly frozen fruit, not mostly ice.)

 Remember One Thing – KNOW YOUR ICE!!

-FOR BLENDTEC & VITAMIX: We usually add wet ingredients and/or fruit, then finish by filling with ice near the top of the 64oz blending jar – usually around 4 cups of ice.
+FOR BLENDTEC & VITAMIX ICE CREAM: We usually add wet ingredients and/or fruit, then finish by filling with ice near the top of the 64oz blending jar – usually around 4 cups of ice.
 That is if NO FROZEN FRUIT is used.

 USE LESS ICE IF USING FROZEN FRUIT!